theislab/greatpy/README.md

 #### <ins>1.
 Create regulatory domain from tss</ins>

 -   Translate a genetic file in .bed format and containing the following information: chromosome number, start position on the chromosome, end position, gene name and tss.
-    Into a regulatory region file that can then be used in the great :
+    Into a regulatory region file that can then be used in greatpy:

 ```python
 regdom = greatpy.tl.REGDOM.create_regdom(